 It leaves one end open as a door out of which the caterpillar crawls to feed at night upon nearby leaves, returning to the house for shelter during the day.

 They spin silken cocoons within which they change to chrysalids.
 In the Northern states, there is one brood a year, so these chrysalids remain in position until early the following summer when they come forth as butterflies.

 Look For Them Starting In June

-Look for silver spotted skipper butterflies in the Northern states early in June and for several weeks, being found even in August.
+Look for silver spotted skipper butterflies in the Northern states early in June and several weeks, being found even in August.
 They fly very rapidly and are difficult to catch in action.

 This species is widely distributed, occurring from ocean to ocean over nearly the whole of the United States.
 It extends into Canada.